PedroVillasBoas/Jarvis-Play-Mode/README.md

 # Description
   A quick overview of the project.

+  # What did I use to make this project?

+  - 1 Buzzer;
+  - 4 Tactile Buttons;
+  - 2 Arcade Buttons;
+  - 1 4-Digit-7-Segment Display;
+  - 1 16,2 LCD Display;
+  - 4 1K Resistors;
+  - A lot of jumper wires;
+  - 1 Arduino Mega 2560;
+  - 1 Breadboard.

   # What this project do?

   You and a friend can battle to see who among you can press a button faster!